OathPros/COMP3/source/containers/model-based.rst

 Model-Based Containers
 ======================

-The standard :doc:`lists <lists>` and :doc:`grids <flow-boxes>` provide user interface containers which are appropriate for the majority of simple use cases.
+:doc:`Lists <lists>` and :doc:`flow boxes <flow-boxes>` are appropriate for the majority of simple use cases.
 In addition, the GNOME platform also provides a set of model-based containers, which support very large and/or highly dynamic content collections.
 These model-based containers include :ref:`list views <list-views>`, :ref:`column views <column-views>`, and :ref:`grid views <grid-views>`.

 These containers can be used in combination, to provide different views on the same content.